-She made her triumphant debut with Houston Grand Opera in as Younger Alyce in their production of Tom Cipullo’s Glory Denied, in which she “imbued her solo aria “My Darling Jim” with heartbreaking tenderness” (Texas Classical Review).
-She returns to Houston Grand Opera in May singing Diana in Cruzar la cara de la Luna.
-Additionally she has appeared on the operatic stage as Gretel (Hansel und Gretel, Rice University), Mrs. Waters (The Boatswain’s Mate, Opera5), Esmeralda (The Bartered Bride, Music Academy of the West), Lydia (Second Nature, Music Academy of the West).
+She made her triumphant debut with Houston Grand Opera as Younger Alyce in their production of Tom Cipullo’s Glory Denied, in which she “imbued her solo aria “My Darling Jim” with heartbreaking tenderness” (Texas Classical Review).
+She returned to Houston Grand Opera in May as Diana in Cruzar la cara de la Luna.
+Her 2018 New York debut at the Baryshnikov Arts Center of Luciano Berio’s “Sequenza III” called “an extraordinarily adept soprano, one who can shriek, gurgle, cackle, mutter, gesture, and declaim as well as sing beautifully” (The Threepenny Blog).

 As a 2017 Soprano Fellow at the Tanglewood Festival, she made her Seiji Ozawa Hall debut at the Tanglewood Festival alongside Emanuel Ax and Bill Hudgins in Schubert’s "Der Hirt auf dem Felsen".
 The festival also brought performances of selections from Berg’s Sieben Fruhe Lieder with the Tanglewood Festival Orchestra, recital of French song, coached by Roger Vignoles. and Bach cantatas under the baton of John Harbison.
-She returns for her second fellowship at Tanglewood in the summer of 2018; highlights include the premier of Theo Chandler's "Alex Songs" which were written for her, as well the premiere of a new work by Oliver Leith under the baton of Thomase Adès.
+She returned for her second fellowship at Tanglewood in the summer of 2018; highlights included the premiere of Theo Chandler's "Two Taylor Songs" which were written for her, and the premiere of a new work by Oliver Leith under the baton of Thomas Adès.
+Additionally her “high bright voice embodied Max’s shrill ravings to perfection” (Boston Musical Intelligencer) in a memorial performance of Oliver Knussen’s “Where the Wild Things Are”, under the baton of Stefan Asbury.